 - Have you considered approaching competitor companies even if they have no openings currently?

-A strategic response from a law candidate to these sort of questions might include:
+An example of a strategic response you might hear from a candidate to these sort of questions might be:

-Such an aggressive and well-thought out job search strategy just might provide you with the insights you need to justify bringing this person on board.
+Such an aggressive and well-thought out job search strategy could provide you with the insights needed to justify bringing this person on board.

 - What’s motivating you to return to the workforce now?
 Is it more financial or social in nature?

-- Are you looking to pick up where you left off, or would you rather take a few steps backward and have a more defined, limited role?
+- Are you looking to pick up where you left off, or would you rather take a few steps back and have a more defined, limited role?